Deep Learning for CMB Foreground Removal and Beam Deconvolution: A U-Net GAN Approach: Simulations and Results

-Figure~\ref{fig:BipoSH} shows the $A^{20}_{ll}$ and $A^{20}_{ll-2}$ BipoSH coefficients for the maps in ecliptic coordinates.
-Because the scan pattern is symmetric across the upper and lower ecliptic hemispheres, these two coefficients are expected to capture the dominant contributions in the scanned sky maps.
-The reference maps (green), generated with HEALPix, are statistically isotropic and therefore yield BipoSH coefficients consistent with zero.
-In contrast, the scanned maps (blue) display clear nonzero values, reflecting isotropy violations induced by the noncircular beam and scan strategy.
 The addition of anisotropic noise and Galactic foregrounds should, in principle, further enhance such violations.
 However, the reconstructed maps show no such signatures, with the BipoSH coefficients returning to values consistent with zero.
 This demonstrates that the neural reconstruction not only suppresses residual foregrounds and anisotropic noise but also effectively removes the distortions introduced by the noncircular beam and scanning pattern—something conventional methods are unable to achieve.
 This makes the neural reconstruction approach significantly more powerful than existing techniques.

+In Figure~\ref{fig:BipoSH}, we present similar plots the E-mode polarization maps at different frequencies.
+We observe that the BipoSH signatures induced by the beam shapes and the scan strategy are completely removed.
+However, the standard component-separation algorithm fails to eliminate the SI signal introduced by the beam convolution and the scan pattern.

-Previous studies have also noted that splitting maps into patches and training a neural network on each patch can introduce edge effects, potentially leading to anomalous signals in the final skymap~\cite{Yan:2025csf}.
+Various previous studies have also noted that splitting maps into patches and training a neural network on each patch can introduce edge effects, potentially leading to anomalous signals in the final skymap~\cite{Yan:2025csf}.
 Any such effect would leave an imprint in the BipoSH coefficients.
 As the BipoSH coefficients from the final maps are consistent with zero, we conclude that no statistically significant signal due to patch-wise reconstruction is present in the final maps.